-Cottonseed oil is part of the oils with ceramides, which was discussed in Using Ceramides in Natural Oils for Moisturised & Healthy Hair.
-It has a ceramide concentration of 54%.
-The oil is obtained from the seeds of cotton plants of different varieties and is used as a dressing for salad and for baking in the US.
+Cottonseed oil is part of the natural oils with ceramides series, which was discussed in Using Ceramides in Natural Oils for Moisturised & Healthy Hair.

-When it comes to consumption, cottonseed oil shouldn’t be at the top of your list as the disparity in the high amount of saturated fat and low amount monounsaturated fat makes it unsuitable.
+When it comes to consumption, cottonseed oil shouldn’t be at the top of your list as the disparity in the high amount of saturated fat and low amount monounsaturated fat makes it unsuitable for cooking.

 You May Like This

 - The Ultimate Hair Growth Guide: Stop Hair Loss.
 Regrow Bald Spots.
 Fill in Thin Areas.